iguanastudios/ISGameCenter/README.md

 ## TODO

-* Example, It will be implemented in the next few days.
+* Example will be implemented in the next few days.
+* Add flexibility to ISMultiplayerNetworking messages (Sending a dictionary at a high frecuency could lead to latency problems, use the smallest possible format).

 ## Licence